The Edge Treatment Center

 Thanks to the effects MDMA has on body temperature, Ecstasy abuse can also be lethal.
 It's easy to develop heatstroke, hyperthermia, or dehydrate yourself on MDMA, especially in a high-temperature nightclub.

-Drug Addiction is a Fatal Disease.
+Drug Addiction Is a Fatal Disease.
 Don’t Risk Overdose; Contact The Edge Treatment Center Today!

 Every addictive substance has the potential to disrupt a person's life, even marijuana/cannabis.
 At The Edge Treatment Center, we provide many different treatment options for addictions to opioids like heroin and fentanyl.
 We also provide treatments for meth and cocaine abuse through medication-assisted therapy (MAT), behavioral therapies, and other evidence-based treatments.